microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 ### Enabling DeepSpeed's Transformer Kernel

-DeepSpeed's optimized transformer kernel can be enabled during fine-tuning to increase the fine-tuning throughput.
-In addition to supporting the models pretrained by DeepSpeed, the kernels can be used with TensorFlow and HuggingFace checkpoints.
+DeepSpeed's optimized transformer kernel can be enabled during fine-tuning to increase the training throughput.
+In addition to supporting the models pretrained with DeepSpeed, the kernel can be used with TensorFlow and HuggingFace checkpoints.

 To enable the transformer kernel for higher performance, first add an argument `--deepspeed_transformer_kernel` in `utils.py`, we can set it as `False` by default, for easily turning on/off.